KorfLab/ftx/README.md

 We therefore sought to create a line-based format that also encapsulates gene structure.

-In GFF, the positions of introns are often left out, because one can always infer them from the positions of exons.
+In GFF, the positions of introns are often left out because one can always infer them from the positions of exons.
 KGF takes this a step further.
 Given exons and a start codon, it's possible to infer CDS, intron, and UTR.

-KGF does not explicitly specify gene features.
+Unlike GFF, KGF does not explicitly specify gene features.
 A gene is defined by its collection of transcripts and its position can be inferred from the extent of those transcripts.
 The gene name is embedded in each transcript as the parent _folder_.

 The location is specified as `chr:begin-end` because this format is used in genome browsers.
 It's convenient to be able to copy-paste the chromosome coordinate token into genome browsers.

-- If one knows the position of the start codon, one can infer CDS and UTR
-- The parent child relationships of transcripts to genes is folder-esque